Our world-first smart solar technology gives you more

 In the event of an internet outage, the solar exports will ramp down to 1.5kW until the internet connection comes back online.
 Ensuring to set up and maintain a reliable internet connection will maximise the benefits you receive.
 Your solar installer will advise on the best method of internet connection when they discuss the options with you.

-With the Flexible Exports option, you should be able to export more than the fixed 1.5kW export option.
-Outcomes will vary with the network location, inverter capacity and the reliability of your internet connection.
+With the Flexible Exports option, you should be able to export more than on a fixed export option.
+Outcomes will vary with the network location, inverter capacity, and reliability of your internet connection.
 Past performance of Flexible Exports at your location will be available in the Eligibility Checker.

 Most electricity retailers offer different feed-in tariffs as part of their energy plans.
 Go to Australian Government’s Energy Made Easy website to find the best offer for you.